 It is easy to understand why some traditional stores, those little shops around the corner, shirk and dodge the eventuality of turning digital.
 The digital world is pretty huge but then again, it is an eventuality and even small businesses and brands cannot and should not try to escape it.
 A survey by the Webs Small Business Digital Trends revealed that 63% of small business owners are using digital strategies in their overall marketing efforts.
 Eighty percent of these business owners serve as their own webmasters with Facebook as their primary advertising platform.
 Their reason for going digital: to generate more leads.

-An integrated digital marketing strategy can do that and so much more.
+An integrated digital marketing strategy, like the one serviced by a digital agency in Toronto, Ontario, can do that and so much more.
 Traditional brick and mortar stores might say, “We don’t need likes and shares, we need customers.”
 Sure.
 But tradition and digital should not compete with each other.
 These two forms of marketing are meant to work hand in hand.
 If businesses are able to connect offline and online marketing, the possibilities become endless.
 Clearly, the time is now for traditional stores to turn marketing efforts into digital.
 Here’s how an average store can shift gears.

 Pull your audience with content